Boasting thousands of species of birds, animals, fish, reptiles and amphibians, Bolivia is one of the most bio-diverse countries on the planet.

 While it’s possible to swim with pink river dolphins, it’s vital that tourists not disturb the mammals in their natural habitat.
-Bala Tours is a responsible company in Rurrenabaque offering travellers the chance to get close to the majestic creatures without handling or harassing them.
+Make sure to seek out a responsible company in Rurrenabaque which offers travellers the chance to get close to the majestic creatures without handling or harassing them.

 Tip: Make a trip down to the river at night.
 According to ancient Amazonian legend, come nightfall pink dolphins emerge from the water as handsome young men to seduce young women from nearby villages!

 Go Bird Watching

 Soaring through the blue skies of Bolivia are some of the most diverse and rare species of bird in the world.

 Supporting more than 40% of the total number of bird species found in South America, Bolivia boasts the highest avian diversity of any land-locked country in the world.
 The blue-throated macaw, endemic to Bolivia’s Beni Savannah, is a beautiful example of the rare types of birds to be found throughout the country.
 Famed for their striking blue and yellow feathers, the macaws are also one of the most endangered birds in the country with only 400 estimated to remain in the wild.